Learn about our open positions:

 New Entry envisions a society grounded in the principles of social and economic justice.
 As such, we strive to achieve excellence through a diverse and inclusive workplace that honors the unique talents and lived experiences of each person.
 Our vision and values are reflected in all our employment-related decisions, including hiring practices.
 Accordingly, New Entry actively seeks people who bring diverse backgrounds and perspectives to join us in our work.

-We currently have three positions available (described below):
+We currently have two positions available (described below):

 Beginning Farmer Educator (full-time, year round)

-1. Marketing and Communications Manager - Part-Time, Beverly, MA
+1. Marketing and Communications Manager - Full-time, Beverly, MA

 Essential Job Functions:

 Marketing and Communications

 - Execute integrated marketing and communication strategies based on a shared understanding of New Entry program, including mission and values, as well as brand strategy; key audiences and stakeholders; and communications channels;

 - Collaborate with New Entry Program leaders on communications needs and curate and generate creative, engaging content that meets objectives for multiple audiences, including farmers, donors, program staff, legislators, community partners, and others;

 - Develop and implement a digital media strategy and work plan, to include social media, web, and email, outlining measurable outcomes as part of the overall marketing and communications strategic plan;